 A successful applicant will normally meet all of the following requirements:

-- A Master’s degree with a research component, normally at an upper second class level (70%+) or above.
+• A Master’s degree with a research component, normally at an upper second class level (70%) or above.
+For universities following a US grading scheme e.g. Africa University, the normal requirement is an A- average or above.

-- A commitment to attend the university full-time for one month at the start of their studies, and a week at the start of their second year, as described above.
+• A commitment to attend the university full-time (see the dates above) at the start of their studies, and a week at the start of their second year.

 Students are encouraged to work on action research topics which directly build peace among individuals and communities.
-Action research provides both academic rigour in research and the ability to test theory in practice.
+Action research means that some peace can be built as part of the thesis work (see FAQ 8).
 Some examples illustrate this emphasis:

-- Topics in restorative justice e.g. planning and implementing a victim: offender mediation service or family conferences for prisoners and their families or support services for the families of prisoners;
+• Topics in restorative justice e.g. planning and implementing a victim: offender mediation service; family conferences for prisoners and their families; restorative discipline practices in schools

-- Planning and implementing a programme to build peace within an organization e.g. a church denomination, an educational institution, between long term opponents e.g. political parties or between ethnic or religious groups;
+• Planning and implementing a programme to build peace within an organization, between long term opponents e.g. political parties; or between ethnic or religious groups

 A list of completed PhD theses is provided below.

-Currently, DUT offers free tuition for Doctoral students (for the first three years).
+Currently, DUT offers free tuition for Doctoral students for the first three years.
+Thereafter, it is possible that tuition fees will be charged; in 2018, these were around R20 000.
 It also supports the costs of data collection and for the preparation of the final version of the thesis for submission.
-There is a student administration levy of R1,650 per annum [in 2016].

-Students need to meet any visa fees and the cost of travelling to and from Durban for the on-campus sessions – one in 2017 and one in 2018 – plus accommodation food costs while they are here.
+Students need to meet any visa fees and the cost of travelling to and from Durban for the on-campus sessions – one in 2018 and one in 2019 – plus accommodation and food costs here.

 Jean de Dieu Basabose (Rwanda), Anti-corruption education as a way of building positive peace in Rwanda.